-In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
+In response to the foreclosure crisis in this country, many states implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
 If you are a homeowner facing foreclosure in the District of Columbia, you may be eligible to participate in the district's foreclosure mediation program.

 Read on to learn more about how the Washington D.C. mediation program works and how you may be able to benefit from the process.